Cognigy/Extensions/extensions/sunshine-conversations/README.md

 - appId: The Sunshine Conversation application ID
     - Please follow the [Setup a Sunshine Conversation Endpoint Instructions](https://docs.cognigy.com/docs/deploy-a-smooch-endpoint) to get these values.

+### First Time Integration Setup (Zendesk):

+When you setup the Zendesk integration for live agent handovers for the first time, you need to `PATCH` the integration parameters by using the following documentation: https://docs.google.com/document/d/1iEW6yHEQx1TmyHkBDyXKtpihRUcpYvqvqIPIW6GP8Rk/

+1. Scroll down to Zendesk
+2. Use the Update your bot's switchboard integration API request to update the two parameters:
+   1. "deliverStandbyEvents": false
+   2. "messageHistoryCount": 10

 ## Node: Offer Control

 This node offers control to the integration as set in the node settings: